-Senior Food Editor Tim Cebula, omnivore, switched to an all-plant diet with the expert help of our favorite vegan chefs.
-He went in growling, came out crowing.
+Senior Food Editor Tim Cebula, omnivore, switched to an all-plant diet for a month.
+Here's what happened.

 Me, I'm a health-focused but comfortably middle-of-the-road Cooking Light omnivore, so I was a little taken aback when my editor suggested I go vegan for a month.
 Paleo might be more in my line: There's always been plenty of carni in my omni.
 Also—and maybe unfairly—veganism seemed a little sanctimonious to me, carrying a patchouli whiff of dusty health-food stores.